React API Reference

 }

-is true by default and it ensures that:
+forceRenderOnLocaleChange is true by default and it ensures that:

 - Children of

-aren't rendered before locales are loaded.- When locale changes, the components consuming
+I18nProvideraren't rendered before locales are loaded.- When locale changes, the components consuming

-context are re-rendered.
+i18ncontext are re-rendered.

-when you have specific needs to handle initial state before locales are loaded and when locale changes.
+Disable forceRenderOnLocaleChange when you have specific needs to handle initial state before locales are loaded and when locale changes.

-should live above all other i18n components.
+I18nProvider should live above all other i18n components.
 A good place is as a top-level application component.
-However, if the locale
+However, if the locale is stored in a redux store, this component should be inserted below react-redux/Provider:

 import React from 'react';